 Looking for a quenching drink in Otaru?
 Otaru Beer is the place to visit.
-The most famous beer hall in the city, Otaru Beer is decorated in a Bavarian theme with the staff dressed in traditional garb.
+The most famous beer hall in the city is decorated in a Bavarian theme, with the staff dressed in traditional garb.

 Enjoy the local brew here as polka music plays in the background for a fun blend of booze and (not-so local) culture.
 The beer is made right within the pub, so you can be sure to get the freshest brew in the city right here.

 Thanks to its compact size, choosing where to stay in Otaru isn’t such a hassle.
-Many of the city’s best hotels are within walking distance of the top places to visit.
-Get your search started with these excellent Otaru accommodations options:
+Many of the best hotels in Otaru are within walking distance of the top places to visit.
+Get your search started with these excellent accommodations options: